bihealth/bih-cluster/bih-cluster/docs/overview/job-scheduler.md

 The GPU nodes are only part of the `gpu` partition so they are not blocked by normal compute jobs.
 The maximum run time is relatively high (14 days) to allow for longer training jobs.
-Contact [hpc-helpdesk@bihealth.de](mailto:hpc-helpdesk@bihealth.de) if you have longer running jobs that you really cannot make run any shorter for assistance.
+Contact [hpc-helpdesk@bih-charite.de](mailto:hpc-helpdesk@bih-charite.de) if you have longer running jobs that you really cannot make run any shorter for assistance.

-For access to it you have register [hpc-gatekeeper@bihealth.de](mailto:hpc-gatekeeper@bihealth.de) (who will grant all requests).
+For access to it you have register [hpc-helpdesk@bih-charite.de](mailto:hpc-helpdesk@bih-charite.de) (who will grant all requests).
 See [Resource Registration: GPU Nodes](../admin/resource-registration.md#gpu-nodes) for details.

 * **maximum run time:** 14 days